 - 1.1.
 The Synodical Diaconate are people called by the Church to serve publicly after the example of our Lord Jesus.
 They are first and foremost Christian people in their usual employment and life, and are trained and formed by additional study and prayer for a ministry to the Church and to the world on the Church's behalf. - 1.2.
-While some may be working in and for the wider church, most serve in local congregation and their surrounding parish community. - 1.3.
-The Synodical Diaconate of the Metropolitan New York Synod (MNYS) are those people who have submitted an application and been accepted into, and completed, a supervised term of internship.
-They meet the requirements for membership, subscribe to the guidelines for ongoing service and supervision as set forth in this document, and have been "Set Apart" as Synodically Rostered Deacons.
+While some may be working in and for the wider church, most serve in local congregations and their surrounding parish community. - 1.3.
+The Synodical Diaconate of the Metropolitan New York Synod are those people who have submitted an application, been accepted into an internship, and who meet the requirements and subscribe to the guidelines for ongoing service and supervision as set forth in this document, and have been set apart as a Synod Deacon.